rhdemo/2020-demo-cluster-setup/README.md

 ```
 make datagrid
 ```
 London is backed-up to Frankfurt via remote store and additional scripting is done for those clusters.
+For detailed deployment instructions please see the [Data Grid README](datagrid/README.md).

 ### Digit Recognition Service
 This will create the `ai` project and 12 pods for the digit-recognition service.